fetchai/agents-aea/docs/generic-skills-step-by-step.md

         pass
 ```

-This <a href="../api/skills/behaviours#tickerbehaviour-objects">`TickerBehaviour`</a> will search on  the[OEF search node](../oef-ledger) with a specific query at regular tick intervals.
+This <a href="../api/skills/behaviours#tickerbehaviour-objects">`TickerBehaviour`</a> will search on  the <a href="../oef-ledger">OEF search node</a> with a specific query at regular tick intervals.

 ### Step 3: Create the handler

-So far, we have tasked the AEA with sending search queries to the [OEF search node](../oef-ledger).
-However, we have at present no way of handling the responses sent to the AEA by the [OEF search node](../oef-ledger) or messages sent by other agent.
+So far, we have tasked the AEA with sending search queries to the <a href="../oef-ledger">OEF search node</a>.
+However, we have at present no way of handling the responses sent to the AEA by the <a href="../oef-ledger">OEF search node</a> or messages sent by other agent.

 Let us now implement a <a href="../api/skills/base#handler-objects">`Handler`</a> to deal with the incoming messages.
 Open the `handlers.py` file (`my_generic_buyer/skills/generic_buyer/handlers.py`) and add the following code: